Totini1234/gemco-visual-final/README.md

-# GEMCO Enhanced Site with SEO, Analytics, WhatsApp
+# GEMCO Final Rebuilt Site

+This is the fully rebuilt and tested version of the GEMCO site.